 Waterfront station at night — Photo courtesy of Bobanny

 Vancouver Waterfront Station is said to be the most haunted place in the city, with almost all spooky sightings occurring at night.

 Security guards on night patrol have reported seeing several instances of odd activity.
 For instance, guards and various crew have reported hearing 1920's music – not being played by the sound system – accompanied by a dancing woman adorned in clothing of that era.

 In another tale, the phantom of a rail worker, who died a very violent death whilst working in the yard, is reported to show up at night.
 If you're wondering how he died, let's just say this ghost appears with a lantern and is always looking for something: his head.

 Phantom bus of London

-Night bus in London — Photo courtesy of Moyan Brenn
+Bus at night in London — Photo courtesy of iStock / sborisov

 Motoring along one night, a driver met his untimely demise when he swerved suddenly and ran into a wall.
 Witnesses described seeing a ghostly bus driving down the center of the road, which caused the crash.